 LAS posts are not usually considered to be equivalent to a UK DCT programme.

-DCT1 equivalence
+Demonstrating equivalence

 The objectives of the placement are selected from the UK DCT curriculum and vary according to the individual's training needs and the opportunities available.

-To demonstrate DCT1 equivalence, you must show evidence of career development in a similar environment within a structured, supervised and monitored programme for a minimum of 12 months whole-time equivalent by the time of appointment - for example, the start date of the DCT programme being applied for.
+To demonstrate DCT1 equivalence, you must show evidence of career development in a similar environment within a structured, supervised and monitored programme for a minimum of 12 months whole-time equivalent by the time of appointment.
+For example, the start date of the DCT programme being applied for.

-Posts considered to be equivalent to DCT1
+Posts considered to be equivalent to DCT1 are:

-- General dental practice
+• general dental practice

-- Community junior training posts
+• community junior training posts

 The requirement for each of these types of posts is that the individual has a designated supervisor, undertakes work-based assessment and develops according to a personal development plan set at the beginning of a training period, with an appropriate review of competence progression (as identified in the UK DCT curriculum).